reza-ameri/Squid_Proxy/README.md

 🔍 Testing
 You can test the proxy by running:

-curl -x http://your-proxy-ip:3128 -U reza http://example.com
+curl -x http://your-proxy-ip:3128 -U user http://example.com
 🛡️ Security Tips
 Use strong passwords.